 Alcohol, drug, and tobacco abuse are prominent public health issues for women and their families.
-It is estimated that 8.7 million children 17 years of age or younger in the United States live with at least one parent with an active substance use disorder [199].
-Consequences of the addictive use of alcohol, drugs, and tobacco are related to liver disease, heart disease, stroke, breast and lung cancer, HIV/AIDS, hepatitis, violence, sexual victimization, and auto accidents.
-One in four deaths is attributable to alcohol, tobacco, or illicit drug use [200].
+It is estimated that 8.7 million children 17 years of age or younger in the United States live with at least one parent with an active substance use disorder [198].
+Consequences of the addictive use of alcohol, drugs, and tobacco are related to liver disease, heart disease, stroke, breast and lung cancer, HIV/ AIDS, hepatitis, violence, sexual victimization, and auto accidents.
+One in four deaths is attributable to alcohol, tobacco, or illicit drug use [199].

 Factors that may increase a woman's risk for substance abuse or dependence include genetic influences, early initiation of smoking and substance use, and victimization.
 At least part of the increased risk for substance abuse in women as compared to men may be attributed to gender-related differences in metabolism, brain chemistry, or genetic risk factors.
-Early assessment and treatment are key in increasing awareness and preventing serious consequences for women, their families, and the community.